 During my internship, I had realized that children in schools do not want to learn a foreign language at all.
-It is not interesting, but boring and toomuch too difficult.
+It is not interesting, but boring and too much difficult.
 Apparently, there is a methodological problem.
 Still, many teachers use traditional methods that does not satisfy modern students.
 I argue that using art in the ESL classroom would be beneficial for second language acquisition.

 To clear it up, we should firstly ask a question what art is.
-“Art is the expression or application of human creative skill and imagination, typically in a visual form such as painting or sculpture, producing works to be appreciated primarily for their beauty or emotional power” This definition of art is given by Oxford Dictionary.
+“Art is the expression or application of human creative skill and imagination, typically in a visual form such as painting or sculpture, producing works to be appreciated primarily for their beauty or emotional power” This definition of art is given by oxford dictionary.

-According to the Cambridge Academic Content Dictionary “art is making or doing of something whose purpose is to bring pleasure to people through their enjoyment of what is beautiful and interesting, or things often made for this purpose, such as paintings, drawings, or sculptures” .
+According to Cambridge Academic Content Dictionary “art is making or doing of something whose purpose is to bring pleasure to people through their enjoyment of what is beautiful and interesting, or things often made for this purpose, such as paintings, drawings, or sculptures” .

 However, many thinkers and philosophers still argue about the definition of the word ‘art’.
 While some of them offer different theories of art, others say that art cannot be defined.
 There are a lot of art theories and all of them contribute something to the concept.
-To sum it up, art is the emotional product of social and historical influences that reflects the outlook of an artist and was made to convey an information to other people.
+To sum it up, art is the emotional product of social and historical influences that reflects outlook of an artist and was made to convey an information to other people.
 If it is difficult to come to an agreement about art definition, from methodological point of view, I could say that it is a helpful tool for teaching.

 Vygotsky, for example, tackled the problem of traditional linear and artistic non-linear forms of thought, giving equal weight to both of them.
 He thought that instrumental and artistic thinking should be considered equally important forms of intelligence that use different kinds of semiotic mediation to actualize meaning.
 By activating mediational activity, symbol systems may stimulate covert responses such as internal schematic connections, rehearsal, and comparison, extracting and processing information in coordinate ways resulting in a synthesized process [1, 101].

-Authentic art-based curriculum presupposes integration of drama, songs, pictures and video art in the educational process.
+Authentic art-based curriculum presupposes integration of drama, songs, pictures and video art in educational process.
 According to Wong-Fillmore, such a curriculum facilitates second language acquisition bringing no harm to high-order cognitive development [1, 102].

 Moreover, art in teaching also positively influences cognitive development of a child, creativity, self-direction and complex thinking in particular.
-For example, standardized creativity tests revealed that students who participated in art-based reform have more highly developed creativity.
+For example, standardized creativity test revealed that students who participated in art-based reform have more highly developed creativity.
 “J. Burton noted that students in high-arts groups performed better than those in low-arts groups on measures of creativity.
 He concluded that creativity is a "capacity" for learning that can be developed through an arts-based curriculum.
 In related areas, high-arts students also demonstrated better capacity than low-arts students in the areas of fluency, originality, elaboration, and resistance to closure” [2, 9].

-Furthermore, arts programs develop the self-assessment, organizational, and planning skills of a student.
+Furthermore, arts programs develop self-assessment, organizational, and planning skills of a student.
 “Students in high-arts groups, compared with students in low-arts groups, also demonstrated better rapport with their teachers and more sustained focus.
 Such abilities help students connect with themselves, each other, and the outside world” [2, 9].
 These abilities could help students in their future life.

 According to A.D.
 Efland, development of thinking skills is connected with interpretation of symbols.
 As we know, art could offer a broad range of symbols.
-Students who are involved into the art-based curriculum learn to interpret symbols and to understand abstract ideas.
+Students who are involved into the art-based curriculum learn to interpret symbols and understand abstract ideas.
 “Students of the visual arts, for example, learn visual problem solving by interpreting the symbolism of visual artworks.
 The ability to construct meaning through various representations leads to deeper, more conceptual thinking” [2, 9].
 In addition, Eisner stated that the arts help representation of different ideas.
 If an idea is represented once, it could be developed through comparison and discussion.
-That, in turn, leads to new learning [2, 9].
+That in turn leads to new learning [2, 9].

 - The principle of vocabulary utilization.
 The work of art “must utilize vocabulary that will be new, novel, and/or of interest to them (students).
 If the work of art lacks “meaty” vocabulary it will not challenge these… learners.”
 3,19]